arras-energy/gridlabd-old/docs/Module/Influxdb/Database.md

 string password;
 ~~~

 Specifies the password to use when authenticated server connections are required.
+The default password is `gridlabd`.

 ### `port`